Skip to main content

 The Endocrine System an Overview

-The functions as the body’s intricate communication network, utilizing chemical messengers known as hormones to regulate nearly every physiological process.
+The endocrine system functions as the body’s intricate communication network, utilizing chemical messengers known as hormones to regulate nearly every physiological process.
 These substances are produced by specialized glands and travel through the bloodstream to target cells, where they elicit specific responses.

 Consider the adrenal glands, which produce cortisol, a hormone critical for stress response and metabolic regulation.
 Or the thyroid gland, secreting hormones that govern metabolic rate and energy production.
 Each gland and its secretions play a distinct, yet interconnected, role in maintaining internal equilibrium.